 You will be notified of any Food Allergy restrictions prior to your child starting.

 Q. What will the fees be for the year my child attends?

-A. Fees are set in July the year prior to your attendance.
-If you are a health care card holder, Kangaroo and Possum Groups are no charge.
-If you are Wombat Group there will be a discounted charge for Health care care holders in Long Day Kindergarten.
+Fees are set in July the year prior to your attendance.
+If you are a health care card holder, Kangaroo and Possum Groups do not pay fees.
+If you are in the Wombat Group there will be a discounted charge for Health care care holders in Long Day Kindergarten.

 Please note we DO NOT receive any child care subsidy.
 All families pay for the before and aftercare in the Wombat Group (Long day kinder).